aplteam/Tatin/docs/PublishingPackages.md

 * Your desired group name (case insensitive)
 * Your real name
 * If it's connected to a company, the company's name
+* Email address (if different from the one you are using to send the email)

 #### Credentials for the Tatin Test Server